CsillaVamos/csillavamos/resume.md

 *Mapping CO₂ Sensitive Areas in the Ocean Using Dissolved Inorganic Carbon and Shipping Route Data*

 **Relevant Coursework:**
-- Academic Consultancy Training (in collaboration with CGI Rotterdam; Unity3D & GIS)
+- Academic Consultancy Training group work: In conjunction with CGI’s Rotterdam office, explored the possibilities of using the gaming program Unity3D for GIS purposes.
+Developed a 3D model of Rotterdam to predict and view the city’s Urban Heat Island effect.
 - Geotools
 - Programming in Python
 - Remote Sensing